-In the ‘UK Government’s response to the Health and Social Care Select Committee’s report on Drugs Policy: Medicinal Cannabis’, published in September this year, the UK Government indicated that: “There is a clear consensus on the need for more clinical evidence.
-The National Institute for Health Research ((‘NIHR’) is supporting the industry to take action to produce evidence across these areas in a way that will inform decisions on the use of CBPMs (cannabis-based products for medicinal use) that are to be supported by public funding.
+In the ‘UK Government’s response to the Health and Social Care Select Committee’s report on Drugs Policy: Medicinal Cannabis’, published in September 2019, the UK Government indicated that: “There is a clear consensus on the need for more clinical evidence.
+The National Institute for Health Research (‘NIHR’) is supporting the industry to take action to produce evidence across these areas in a way that will inform decisions on the use of CBPMs (cannabis-based products for medicinal use) that are to be supported by public funding.
 The NIHR has issued two calls for research proposals on CBPM across the range of indications where the evidence is most developed.
 The National Institute for Health & Care ExNICE, in its draft guidelines, also recommend that the NIHR should support research in five priority research areas”.
 These research areas focus specifically on particular products and their use to treat symptoms of particular conditions.
 It includes a call for research in respect of the use of THC (tetrahydrocannabinol) as an add-on to the use of CBD, to understand the impact and consequences of the psychoactive component of cannabis as a treatment.

 The full response can be found by clicking the link here: